ts1138/scripts/README.md

 # Scripts
-Samples of some useful scripts
+Some useful scripts for Administration and Reporting